Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

 ### Finding duplicate values

-We can find duplicate in a DataFrame by using the `.duplicated()` method.
+We can find duplicates in a DataFrame by using the `.duplicated()` method.
 This method returns a Series, with each row being `True` if it is duplicated, and `False` if it is unique.